 Lewis is in her 14th season with the Saint Paul Chamber Orchestra.
 She gave the U.S. premiere of Malcolm Forsyth’s Eclectic Suite, for cello and piano.
 Prior to joining the SPCO, she was a member of the Milwaukee Symphony, and performed as a substitute musician with the Minnesota Orchestra, New York Philharmonic, Detroit Symphony, and the Los Angeles Philharmonic.
 She has performed solo and chamber recitals in New York, Los Angeles, San Francisco, and the Twin Cities.
 She holds degrees from Southern Methodist University and The Juilliard School.

-McClarty was appointed to the assistant principal trumpet position of the Fort Worth Symphony Orchestra in May, 2018.
-Prior to this, he served two years as principal trumpet for the Las Colinas Symphony Orchestra, Garland Symphony Orchestra, and the Arlington Symphony Orchestra.
-He has also performed with the Dallas Symphony Orchestra, Detroit Symphony Orchestra, Dallas Chamber Symphony, San Antonio Symphony, Santa Fe Symphony, Tulsa Symphony, and the Breckenridge Music Festival.
+McClarty was appointed to the Assistant Principal Trumpet position of the Fort Worth Symphony Orchestra in May 2018.
+Prior to this, he served two years as Principal Trumpet for the Las Colinas Symphony Orchestra, Garland Symphony Orchestra, and the Arlington Symphony Orchestra.
+McClarty has also performed with the Dallas Symphony Orchestra, Detroit Symphony Orchestra, Dallas Chamber Symphony, San Antonio Symphony, Santa Fe Symphony, Tulsa Symphony, and the Breckenridge Music Festival.

 Pennington is an educator, composer, performer, author, producer, and conductor.
 He is currently a Professor of Music at Augustana College.
 Pennington is the associate principal timpani with the South Dakota Symphony and is currently a Cultural Envoy for the State Department in the Middle East.
 With performances on four continents and over twenty-five states, he has performed on Prairie Home Companion and has been a featured performer at four Percussive Arts Society international conventions.
 He holds degrees from the University of Michigan, the University of Arizona, and Arizona State University.

-Steve Peterson has performed as principal trombone with the San Antonio Symphony since 2016.
-Steve has also performed with Dallas Symphony, Cincinnati Symphony, Detroit Symphony, and Fort Worth Symphony Orchestras.
+Peterson has performed as principal trombone with the San Antonio Symphony since 2016.
+He has also performed with Dallas, Cincinnati, Detroit, and Fort Worth Symphony Orchestras.
 Peterson has taught at Richland College in Dallas, Texas State University San Marcos interim faculty, and is currently adjunct professor of trombone at St. Mary’s University and Trinity University.

-Steve has performed with many chamber groups including DFW Brass, Bishop Arts Brass, and the Dallas Symphony “Yes” Brass Quintet.
-Previous to moving to Texas in 2011, Steve played in jazz and commercial ensembles on Princess Cruise lines, which allowed him to travel to Europe, Australia, Asia, South America, and the Caribbean.
-Steve is also a videographer and creates many original satirical and documentary videos that can be found on his YouTube channel: stevepetersonproject.
+Peterson has performed with many chamber groups including DFW Brass, Bishop Arts Brass, and the Dallas Symphony “Yes” Brass Quintet.
+Prior to moving to Texas in 2011, Peterson played in jazz and commercial ensembles on Princess Cruise lines, which allowed him to travel to Europe, Australia, Asia, South America, and the Caribbean.
+Peterson is also a videographer and creates many original satirical and documentary videos that can be found on his YouTube channel: stevepetersonproject.
 He has a Bachelor of Music in Trombone Performance from the University of Michigan and a Masters of Music from Southern Methodist University.